ZufengW/100-days-of-code/log.md

 I could also continue the same course.
 There's extra material such as more stuff about YelpCamp and Git.
 I could also try building other things.
 I am quite busy though.

+### Day 91: 19 September (Tue)

+**Today's Progress**: Started Unit 2 (Number Wizard) of [C# Unity Developer](https://www.udemy.com/unitycourse/learn/v4/overview) course

+**Thoughts:** This is another course on Udemy that I bought some time ago on sale.
+Buying courses is easy and not very expensive (~$20 AUD each when on sale).
+The main cost is the time and effort to actually do it.
+I'm going to study this particular course for a while because it should help with a current school project.

 <!---
 Is this